swcarpentry/good-enough-practices-in-scientific-computing/index.md

 to create a new master version, at which point the process begins again.

-FIXME: following paragraph will need to be changed if version control is rewritten as either/or.

 Instead of an email-based workflow, we recommend mirroring good practices for managing software and data, to make writing scalable, collaborative, and reproducible.
-In contrast to our other recommendations, however, we suggest that groups choose one of two different approaches for managing manuscripts.
+Similar to our recommendations for version control in general, we suggest that groups choose one of two different approaches for managing manuscripts.
 The most important rule is
 to have all authors agree on one or the other *before* writing starts.